PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit audits the six mutation loops in the adjacent Swish-QDQ NHWC-island optimizer and isolates its independent wrong-way Transpose-before-Conv safety valve.
-The duplicated loop and the former standalone sanitizer now share one Torch/TensorFlow-free `passes/conv_input_layout.py` owner.
-The lowerer keeps its private compatibility wrapper, and the Swish optimizer delegates at the same historical point while adding the owner's removals to the unchanged Swish statistics key.
-One differential `ModelIRGraphIndex` owns all candidate and consumer access; a Transpose-free graph retains tensor pruning but allocates no index.
-Exact legacy ModelIR output, public-output, mixed-fan-out, rank, permutation, and filter-channel behavior remains protected.
+The latest implementation unit extracts the primary branch-rewrite phase of the Swish-QDQ NHWC-island optimizer to a dedicated Torch/TensorFlow-free `passes/quantized_swish_layout.py` owner.
+Its typed result returns branch and pre-Transpose counts plus the immutable rewritten-tensor set consumed by the unchanged later metadata/Concat/post-Transpose phases.
+One differential `ModelIRGraphIndex` owns candidate order, all producer/consumer guards, both DQ source rewrites, and pre-Transpose removal.
+It does not rebuild or copy full graph maps between matches, and a Transpose-free graph allocates no index.
+Shared-input ordering, quantized/float tails, concat-closure mode, public and fan-out guards, spatial threshold, metadata mutation, and restart behavior are unchanged.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.